jonmaur/draggin-framework/README.md

 with black bars to help keep the original aspect ratio

 ##Debug Server
-Simple server which accepts telnet connections.
-Sends print outs to the client.
+Simple server which accepts up to 4 telnet connections.
+Can send strings to the clients.
 Executes lua code sent by the client.

 ##Font Manager